Bawrer/intro_to_java/README.md

 ## jdk
-complete Java development kit that includes JRE, compiler, and some more tools like javaDoc, java Debugger and more.
+complete Java development kit that includes JRE, compiler, and some more tools like javaDoc, java Debugger and more. for you as a programmer you need to have JDK in order to be able to create java programs.

+## JRE
+ is the runtime environment required for running Java applications.
+It includes the JVM and other libraries that are needed for running Java programs but not for compiling them.